 Iowa offers a variety of full and partial property tax exemptions and credits.

 Inheritance and estate taxes

-Iowa collects an inheritance tax that ranges from 5 percent to 15 percent, depending on the amount of the inheritance and the relationship of the recipient to the decedent.
+Iowa collects an inheritance tax that ranges from 5% to 15%, depending on the amount of the inheritance and the relationship of the recipient to the decedent.
 Form IA 706 must be filed.

 The surviving spouse's share, regardless of amount, is not subject to tax.
 State tax also may be limited or even eliminated for bequests left to other family members.
 See Form IA 706 for details.

 Iowa's estate tax was linked to the federal estate tax.
 Due to the phaseout of the federal estate tax credit, Iowa no longer imposes an estate tax.

 Iowa and Illinois have a reciprocal tax agreement.
 Any wages or salary earned by an Iowa resident who works in Illinois is taxable only to Iowa; any wages or salary earned by an Illinois resident working in Iowa is taxable only to Illinois.

 Iowa residents working in Illinois should file Illinois Form IL-W-5-NR with the employer to ensure that Iowa income tax is withheld.

 Iowa taxpayers can check the status of their state tax refunds at a special Department of Revenue Web page.

 For information, contact the Iowa Department of Revenue at (515) 281-3114 if calling from Des Moines or out of state, or (800) 367-3388 if calling from elsewhere in Iowa; Rock Island or Moline, Illinois; or Omaha, Nebraska.
 You also can visit the state's tax website.